Dadangdut33/Misaka-10032-ts/README.md

 # Misaka-10032

-A Personal discord bot that I code and use for my private discord server.
+A Personal discord bot that I code and use for my personal discord server.
 Now uses discord.js v13 and typescript.

 <details open>
   <summary><b>Preview</b></summary>